-10-Year Occupational Projections for STEM JobsSeptember 18, 2018 Twenty-two percent of jobs in Oregon fall into the STEM category (science, technology, engineering, and mathematics).
+10-Year Occupational Projections for STEM JobsJanuary 25, 2022 Twenty-four percent of jobs in Oregon fall into the STEM category (science, technology, engineering, and mathematics).
 You can view the relationship between employment and wages of STEM occupations in the chart-based STEM Employment and Wage Tool.

 Chances are, you have heard the term STEM, but exactly what is a STEM job?
 Several definitions exist.
 While all are focused on science, technology, engineering, and mathematics, some include health care jobs and even jobs related to the arts.

 This article and the STEM Tool on QualityInfo.org use the Brookings Institute’s definition of a STEM occupation.
 According to the Brookings Institute, a STEM occupation requires a high level of knowledge in one or more core STEM fields.
 The selection of STEM occupations is based on information from the U.S. Department of Labor’s O*NET (Occupational Information Network Data Collection Program).
 O*NET collects detailed surveys of workers in every occupation.
 These surveys gather data that assess the knowledge level required to perform the workers’ current job.
 Based on the surveys’ responses, O*NET assigns a knowledge score for each occupation.
-The Brookings Institute uses the knowledge scores to identify STEM occupations.
-Out of the 811 occupations in Oregon, 286 are STEM occupations according to the think tank’s definition.
+The Brookings Institute used the knowledge scores to identify STEM occupations.
+Out of the 791 occupations tracked by the Oregon Employment Department, 279 are STEM occupations based on the think tank’s definition.

 STEM is not a passing fad.
 This acronym has been, and will be, around for a long time.
 Why?
 Because it represents a group of occupations that many see as key to our economic well-being.
 You can read about STEM on Wikipedia and on social media.
 There are STEM blogs, newsletters, and Twitter accounts, programs, coalitions, and initiatives, all geared toward educating the world about STEM and educating individuals for STEM careers.
 There is no doubt, current and future demand exists for people with a STEM-related education.